rs3166252/Deal-Boss/README.md

 - Deals Boss does **not** collect user data, personal messages, or any other sensitive information.

 ### How We Store Data
-- Collected data is stored securely in **Google Sheets**, which can only be accessed by the bot at runtime and by the developer (Rohtash) for troubleshooting and maintenance.
+- Collected data is stored securely in **Google Sheets**, which is accessible only to the bot at runtime and the developer (Rohtash) for troubleshooting and maintenance.
-- Data in Google Sheets is encrypted and protected with access controls to ensure its security.
+- While the data is **not encrypted**, it is protected through Google Sheets' access controls to prevent unauthorized access.

 ### How We Use Your Data
 - Server and channel information is used solely to deliver deals to the designated channel.